babolivier/install-party/README.md

   namespace: my-super-event
   # The version of Riot to install on the hosts.
   riot_version: v1.4.2
+  # Maximum number of seconds to seconds to spend on checking if the
+  # server is online after its creation.
+If this duration is reached,
+  # the check will be aborted and the creation will be considered a
+  # failure.
+  connectivity_check_timeout: 300

 # Configuration specific to the instances.
 instances: